Histological descriptions of invasive breast cancers

-Papillary carcinoma is most commonly estrogen and progesterone receptor positive, with rates of approximately 80% and 70% respectively.
-Other histological characteristics of papillary carcinoma,in addition to the papillary clustering, include palisading rows of tall columnar cells, cellular atypia, hemorrhagic background (evidence of bleeding), hypercellularity (abnormal increase in the number of cells ), and calcification.
+Other histological characteristics of papillary carcinoma,in addition to the papillary clustering, include palisading rows of tall columnar cells, cellular atypia, hemorrhagic background (evidence of bleeding), hypercellularity (abnormal increase in the number of cells), and calcification.

 The cytological appearance of apocrine carcinoma is mostly characterized by the presence of large amounts of granular cytoplasm (with a nucleus to cytoplasm ratio of about 1:2) Malignant cells also tend to be on the large side and with well-defined margins, with oval or round vesicular nuclei.
 Macronucleoli (extra-large nuclei) are also frequently encountered.

 Apocrine carcinoma is readily revealed by protein-based dyes.
 A common feature of apocrine tumors is the presense of ‘apocrine snouts‘, which is a build up of secreted granules in the cytoplasm about the free end of the cells.